1.1 Library website

 Research information and assistance:

-Look for your subject specialist called a faculty liaison librarian, subject guides and the library catalogue which is your definitive list of the books and journal titles in the library collection.
+Look for your subject specialist called a Academic Liaison Librarian, subject guides and the library catalogue which is your definitive list of the books and journal titles in the library collection.
 To find subject specific journal articles when you do not have any references or titles go to subject specific databases.
 We have many more online tutorials to assist you.

 If your lecturer sent us a reading list, you might find it listed under unit of study readings.